playstation.com

 • Third party recruitment agencies.

-3.4.
-How and why we use your personal data
+3.3.
+How and why we use your personal information

-We will only use your personal data in accordance with applicable data protection laws and this Privacy Notice.
-Most commonly, we will use your personal data to:
+We will only use your personal information in accordance with applicable data protection laws and this Privacy Notice.
+Most commonly, we will use your personal information to:

-• Assess your skills, qualifications and suitability for a particular role.
+• Assess and verify your skills, experience, education, qualifications, and suitability for a particular role.

 • Communicate with you about the recruitment process.